Canada As You Like It Blog

 Tidal Bore Rafting and Kayaking

 Atlantic Canada’s waterways provide thrilling adventures for paddlers and rafters alike.
 Kayak along the Charlottetown area and Red Sands Shore, exploring scenic coastlines, historic sites, colourful fields, and lighthouses on Prince Edward Island.
 The Exploits River in Newfoundland and Labrador caters to both beginners and experienced rafters, with guides assisting you through rapids before a relaxing swim and picnic on a rock island.
 Tidal bore rafting on the Shubenacadie River in Nova Scotia offers a unique adrenaline rush as waves rise to four metres, powered by the world’s highest tides in the Bay of Fundy.
-The famous Reversing Rapids in New Brunswick showcase the Bay of Fundy’s dramatic tidal forces, as waters at the mouth of the Saint John River reverse their flow.
+In New Brunswick, paddle with Bay of Fundy Adventures past charming covered bridges and colourful fishing boats of St. Martins’ harbour.
+Explore sea caves, and marvel at the dramatic coastline.

 Whale Watching

 Atlantic Canada is a prime destination for whale watchers, with peak season running from June to August.
 Nutrient-rich waters in the Bay of Fundy attract a variety of species, while the Cabot Trail on Cape Breton Island offers sightings of minke, pilot, and humpback whales against dramatic coastal scenery.
 Newfoundland and Labrador hosts the world’s largest population of humpbacks from May to September, best experienced by sea kayak or boat around Bay Bulls and Witless Bay.
-Get out on the water In New Brunswick to spot whales, dolphins, and other marine life such as sunfish, seals, and puffins in Saint Andrews, Grand Manan Island and Campobello Island.
+Get out on the water in New Brunswick to spot whales, dolphins, and other marine life such as sunfish, seals, and puffins in Saint Andrews, Grand Manan Island, Deer Island and Campobello Island.
+You pick the vessel – opportunities in a catamaran, zodiac, tall ship or kayak are available to witness these beautiful gentle giants.

 Iceberg Viewing